AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 ### List Account

 1. Right click on the project → OpenLegacy → Import DB2 Stored Procedure
-2. Click on **Fetch metadata** and wait until our fetcher returns the list of stored procedures that exist and viewable for the user in the DB2 Server.
+2. Click on **Fetch metadata** and wait until our fetcher returns the list of stored procedures that exist and are viewable for the user in the DB2 Server.
 3. From the drop-down of **Database schema** choose **DEMO001**
 4. From the drop-down of **Stored procedure** choose **LACTSQL**
-5. In the **Result set fetch mode** select **Advnced** and type **CALL DEMO001.LACTSQL**
+5. In the **Result set fetch mode** select **Advanced** and type **CALL DEMO001.LACTSQL**
 6. Check **Generate JUnit Test checkbox**.
 7. Click **OK**.

 ### Open Account

 1. Right click on the project → OpenLegacy → Import DB2 Stored Procedure
-2. Click on **Fetch metadata** and wait until our fetcher returns the list of stored procedures that exist and viewable for the user in the DB2 Server.
+2. Click on **Fetch metadata** and wait until our fetcher returns the list of stored procedures that exist and are viewable for the user in the DB2 Server.
 3. From the drop-down of **Database schema** choose **DEMO001**
 4. From the drop-down of **Stored procedure** choose **OACTSQL**
 5. Check **Generate JUnit Test checkbox**.